tarwn/lessthandot-hugo/blogs/content/posts/2012-05-17-don-t-put-a-return.md

 ---
-title: Don’t put a return statement in a stored procedure inside a transaction
+title: Don't put a return statement in a stored procedure inside a transaction
 author: SQLDenis
 type: post
 date: 2012-05-18T00:57:00+00:00